Glucose uptake: Facilitated diffusion

-During fasting, some GLUT4 transporters will be expressed at the surface of the cell.
-However, most will be found in cytoplasmic vesicles within the cell.
-After a meal and at the binding of insulin (released from the islets of Langerhans) to receptors on the cell surface, a signalling cascade begins by activating phosphatidylinositolkinase activity which culminates in the movement of the cytoplasmic vesicles toward the cell surface membrane.
+GLUT4 is an insulin-responsive glucose transporter located in the heart, skeletal muscle, brain, and adipose tissue.
+GLUT4 is generally in vesicles in the cytoplasm.
+In response to insulin, more GLUT4 transporters are relocated from these vesicles to the cell membrane.
+At the binding of insulin (released from the islets of Langerhans) to receptors on the cell surface, a signalling cascade begins by activating phosphatidylinositolkinase activity which culminates in the movement of the cytoplasmic vesicles toward the cell surface membrane.
 Upon reaching the plasmalemma, the vesicles fuse with the membrane, increasing the number of GLUT4 transporters expressed at the cell surface, and hence increasing glucose uptake.